 Hi Eli – thanks so much for posting here and sharing your story!
 I’m so sorry for all the pain you’ve been through, both as a result of your endometriosis and dealing with vaginismus.
 It’s so great that you want to work on it and meet a partner.

 To learn a bit more about the intersection of sex work and vaginismus, I highly recommend this thread on our forums to learn more:

-(paste this piece of text after the homepage of this website in a web browser – the forum doesn’t like me posting URLS right now!)
+(delete the spaces in the URL and then put it into a web browser – the forum doesn’t like posting URLS right now!)

 I think a lot of sex workers who work in this space get connected with clients through sex therapists or pelvic floor specialists, so if there’s one of those in your area, contacting them might be a good next step.